tonyandrewmeyer/juju-docs/sdk/how-to-guides/ports.md

 <a href="#heading--heading--open-a-port-to-your-charm"><h2 id="heading--heading--open-a-port-to-your-charm">Open a port based on the charm config</h2></a>

-To make a service permanently reachable under a stable URL on the cluster the charm needs to open (expose) a port.
+To make a service permanently reachable under a stable URL on the cluster, the charm needs to open (expose) a port.
 This ensures that the charm will be consistently accessible even if the pod gets recycled and the IP address changes.

-The port that the charm's service should be reachable on is typically a config option; for example, by including a section like this in `charmcraft.yaml`:
+The port that the charm's service should be reachable on is typically defined as a config option; for example, by having your `charmcraft.yaml` include a section like this:

 ```yaml
 options: